yanapermana/metadecryptor/README.md

 Email: kumpoter@gmail.com

-## If this tool useful, do not forget to give the star
+## "If this tool useful, do not forget to give the star :)"